techyg/MRRFDeathRacers/README.md

 *** Important **** Before you get started, things to know:

 You are going to be printing A LOT.
-Make sure you tune your printer before going into this project so that you are neither under or over extruding.
-Here are a few useful calibration guides.
 Depending on the # of printers you have, and how much you want to put on your build plate at a time, plan on taking 1-2 weeks to print parts.

-Before starting to print it is a good idea to ensure that your prints are dimensionally accurate.
+Before starting to print it is a good idea to ensure that your printed parts are dimensionally accurate.
 There are some tolerances that will accomodate a little bit of under or over extrusion, but it's best to be as dimensionally accurate as possible to avoid issues.
 Here is a good article on calibrating your extrusion multiplier by Prusa: https://help.prusa3d.com/article/extrusion-multiplier-calibration_2257

 Also make sure your first layer z height is tuned sufficiently so you have good adhesion.
 You don't want to lose a print because it came lose.
 Consider using a brim on the larger parts with small surface contact to reduce curling.